Kristina01111000/WordPressTheme/README.md

 	-  new email topics:
 		- does he like centered sidebar text
 		- does he like the new frontpage side bar, what about the login button, leave it, remove it?
+		- did he add pictures to the front page? there are spots for img, but no img

 Need from Dr. W: